-- a) The CFO, in conjunction with the Manager: Budget Office, and after consultation with the Portfolio Councillor of Finance set the reasonable growth level of the operational budget based on the current financial performance and the prevailing industry growth levels. (i.e. CPIX). - b) After the income has been determined, an acceptable growth level for the operating expenditure is determined and the draft operating budget is discussed with the relevant Directors for their perusal and amendments. - c) The draft operating budget is compiled based on the suggestions that emanated out of the engagements with the different stakeholders. - d) The draft operating budget is submitted to the Budget Committee for their perusal and suggestions. - e) The draft operating budget is tabled to Council 90 days before the start of the new financial year (31 March). - f) After the draft operating budget is approved by Council, it is released for public comment. - g) Once the comments from the public have been submitted and noted, amendments are made to the draft budget and the budget is tabled to Council for final approval 30 days before the start of the financial year (30 May)
+- a) The CFO, in conjunction with the immediate subordinate responsible for : Budget Office, and after consultation with the Portfolio Committee of Finance which acts as Budget Committee, set the reasonable growth level of the operational budget based on the current financial performance and the prevailing industry growth levels. (i.e. CPIX). - b) After the income has been determined, an acceptable growth level for the operating expenditure is determined and the draft operating budget is discussed with the relevant Directors for their perusal and amendments.

+- c) The draft operating budget is compiled based on the suggestions that emanated out of the engagements with the different stakeholders. - d) The draft operating budget is submitted to the Budget Committee for their perusal and suggestions. - e) The draft operating budget is tabled to Council 90 days before the start of the new financial year (31 March). - f) After the draft operating budget is approved by Council, it is released for public comment. - g) Once the comments from the public have been submitted and noted, amendments are made to the draft budget and the budget is tabled to Council for final approval 30 days before the start of the financial year (30 May)